What Does Supplication Mean in the Bible? A Simple Guide to Earnest Prayer

 But the tax collector, standing far off, would not even lift up his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me, a sinner!’– Luke 18:13 (ESV)

 The tax collector gives the right posture.
 Supplication is bold enough to ask, but humble enough to kneel.
 It does not try to control God or bargain with him.
 It comes empty-handed.
-That humility is not weakness; it is faith.
+That humility is faith, not weakness.
 It believes God’s mercy is bigger than our sin and God’s wisdom is better than our plans.

 Supplication can be for you or for someone else